Next Steps for New Transfer Students

 However, if any of the following apply to you:

-- Your ACT test was taken more than three years ago;
+- Your ACT test was taken more than two years ago;

 - You never took the ACT;

 - You weren't required to submit the ACT as part of your admission requirements;

 You will need to go to the Academic Success Center to take placement testing in English composition and reading.
 Visit Testing Services for more information.

 If you have successfully completed college-level math at a previous institution, you may receive transfer credit and placement testing in math may not be necessary.
 If you have questions about transfer credit for math courses on your previous college transcript, contact the Office of Student Services at 330-244-3251.